yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    "aaa","b""bb","ccc"CRLF

 8. A hash sign MAY be used to mark lines that are meant to be commented lines.
-A commented line can basically contain any character until it is terminated by a line break (CR, LF or CRLF).
+A commented line can contain any whitespace or visible character until it is terminated by a line break (CR, LF or CRLF).
 For example:

     #commentCRLF<br/>